apache/trafficserver/doc/admin/index.en.rst

 to which the user is trying to connect (typically, the origin server’s advertised hostname resolves to Traffic Server, which acts as the real origin server).
 The reverse proxy feature is also called server acceleration.
-Reverse proxy is described in more detail in `Reverse Proxy and HTTP Redirects <reverse-proxy-http-redirects>`_.
+Reverse proxy is described in more detail in :ref:`reverse-proxy-and-http-redirects`.

 Traffic Server in a Cache Hierarchy
 -----------------------------------